ST1 and ST2 teaching on Tuesday afternoons

 - Child and adult safeguarding

-Teaching is in the common room at the Trust Education Centre on the RBH site unless stated otherwise on the timetable.
-Please arrive by 9.45am for housekeeping- the formal session will begin at 10.15 am.
-If you are unable to attend the day release course for whatever reason you must let the Team know by e-mailing email@example.com.
+Teaching is usually in Trust Education Centre on the RBH site unless stated otherwise on the timetable.
+Sometimes we join forces with the Windsor scheme so the venue may change.
+Please ensure you arrive by 9.45am for housekeeping- the formal session will begin at 10.15 am.

 - Be prepared for the topics of the day